-As of December 31, 2008, this subsidiary has carryforward tax losses in the amount of \$10,627, which may be carried forward and offset against taxable income for an indefinite period in the future.
+As of December 31, 2009, this subsidiary has carryforward tax losses of \$10,802, which may be carried forward and offset against taxable income for an indefinite period in the future.
 As discussed in Note 2.q, there is a full valuation allowance provided against these losses.